yousef2002307/GetPayInTask/README.md

     *   Endpoint: `POST /api/holds`
     *   When you request a hold, the system checks if enough stock is available.
     *   If yes, it immediately **decrements the product stock** and creates a `Hold` record with an expiration time (2 minutes).
+    * uses transcation when updating the stock to avoid race conditions
+    * uses lockForUpdate() to avoid race conditions
+    * uses DB::beginTransaction() and DB::commit() to avoid race conditions
+    * check stock quantity before decrementing
+    * if stock is not available, return error message with available stock

 2.  **Automatic Cleanup (The "Magic" Part):**
     *   I didn't want expired holds to sit there forever blocking stock.